Old Ordnance Survey Maps of the London Borough of Bexley

 Here are the details of maps for Bexley:

-We have published two versions of this map, showing how the area changed across the years.
+We have published three versions of this map, showing how the area changed across the years.
 They cover the area from Bridgen and Hurst eastward to the village of Bexley.

 Features include 'Old Bexley' village with individual buildings neatly shown, railway with station, St Mary's church,